zvallarino/phase-1-arrow-functions/README.md

 There are a few subtle differences between _function declarations_ and _function expressions_, but they are very minute.
 Neither is really better than the other.
 JavaScript supports variety, and you can use whichever one you prefer.
+In advanced usage (in React, in particular) some subtle differences will become important, but for the time being you don't need to consider those differences.

 Try thinking about the following code.
 Will this work?
 Does it work?
 Try to explain to yourself what's happening using the words "anonymous function" and